Ahkonsu/wpproatoz-cptform-creator/readme.txt

 == Frequently Asked Questions ==

 = What are the requirements for this plugin? =
-The plugin requires WordPress 6.0+, PHP 8.0+, and the Advanced Custom Fields (ACF) plugin.
+The plugin requires WordPress 6.0+, PHP 8.0+, and the Advanced Custom Fields Pro (ACF Pro) plugin.

 = How do I set up reCAPTCHA? =
 1. Register your site at [Google reCAPTCHA](https://www.google.com/recaptcha/admin).